-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 The NFL's three-day negotiating window has grown so efficient that free agency, as we once knew it, is all but over once the market officially opens.
 At that moment Wednesday, nine of the top 10 members of ESPN's top 100 free agents -- and 17 of the top 20 -- had already committed to a team.

 The twist in 2019 was a series of trades that stole the headlines.
-We included those deals in our initial look at the winners and losers of the NFL's 2019 free agent frenzy.
+We included those deals in our initial look at the winners and losers of the NFL's 2019 free-agent frenzy.
 Let's dive in.

 Winners | Losers | On the fence